rantahar/introduction-to-mpi/index.md

 MPI stands for Message Passing Interface.
 It is a straightforward standard for communicating between the individual processes that make up a program.
-There are several implementations of the standard for nearly most platforms (Linux, Windows, OS X...) and many popular languages
+There are several implementations of the standard for nearly all platforms (Linux, Windows, OS X...) and many popular languages
 (C, C++, Fortran, Python...).